-- In the left-nav bar, select the Dashboard page.
+- In the left navigation bar, select the Dashboard page.

-- In the left-nav bar select Monitor > Device Group Health.
+- In the left navigation bar select Monitor > Health.

-- On the Device Group Health page, select your device group from the blue pull-down menu.
+- Click Device Group, and select your device group from the blue pull-down menu.

-- In the Select Device field, select your device.
+- In the Devices field, select your device.

-- You should now be on the Device Group Health page, with information being displayed about the device.
-This page shows the rules above in action; as they collect data it appears here as status information for the device.
+- You should now see information being displayed about the device.
+This page shows the rules in action.
 The Tile View shows status information grouped by topic area.
 For example, the system.cpu tile shows CPU status information, with each colored block representing an aspect of the CPU’s status.

 - Hover your mouse over the system.cpu tile blocks and review the information.